 Eugene: Let me offer a metaphor to you about how I see the differences between your AI-generated discourse and my human-authored discourse presented in our exchange (and beyond).
 When we, humans, watch a movie about scientists, like, for example, the 2001 movie "A Beautiful Mind" about the great American autistic mathematician John Nash played by the Australian actor Russell Crowe or the 2014 movie "The Imitation Game" about the great British gay mathematician Alan Turing played by the British actor Benedict Cumberbatch, we, the human audience, might not see any difference between the scientific discourse by the mathematicians and the movie discourse by their actors.
-However, in the former case, the discourse was animated by the real mathematicians practicing science, while in the latter case, the discourse was animated by the actors performing their art (and screenwriters creating the text for the actors).
+However, in the former case, the discourse was animated by the actors performing their art (and screenwriters creating the text for the actors).